Hungary–Romania football rivalry: Background

 While the two teams have not met often, the cause of the rivalry is a historic rivalry between the two countries.

 After the end of the First World War and the Hungarian–Romanian War, the Treaty of Trianon was signed and Hungary lost Transylvania to Romania, as well as other territories to other neighboring countries.
+The Second Vienna Award during the Second World War substantially reversed this concession by reassigning Northern Transylvania to Hungary, but the award was nullified by the Allies at the conclusion of the war, and Transylvania has since been governed by Romania.

 As a result, there is still a general feeling of antipathy between both countries today, and they often use sports to fuel it, football matches being the most important as football is the most popular sport in the two countries.
 While this also happens in other sports too, apart from football (for example basketball, handball, polo, volleyball, etc.), it is the football rivalry that gained most attention so far.